This article was last updated on April 2, 2021.

 It’ll help protect you from getting COVID-19.

 COVID-19 vaccines are only approved if they make it significantly less likely you’ll get the virus.
 Plus, the clinical trials have shown that getting vaccinated may prevent people from getting seriously ill and dying of COVID-19.
-Getting vaccinated should also help decrease transmission to others, which is especially important to help protect those who have high-risk conditions External Site and are more at-risk of severe illness from COVID-19 External Site.
+Getting vaccinated should also help decrease transmission to others, which is especially important to help protect those who have high-risk conditions External Site and are more at-risk of severe illness from COVID-19 External Link.

 To make sure the vaccine is as effective as possible, it's important to following dosing and timing recommendations for your specific vaccine.
 These recommendations may change slightly based on the type of COVID-19 vaccine you receive, so it's important to review this information in these fact sheets developed by the Food and Drug Administration (FDA) External Site.
 If you have any questions, talk to your personal doctor or pharmacist.